Udi-Fogiel/luakeyval/README.md

 # The luakeyval Package
-luakeyval version 0.1, 2025-01-19
+luakeyval version 0.1, 2025-11-31

 ## Description
-The luakeyval LuaTeX mosule is a minimal key/value parser for LuaTeX formats based on token.scan_key.
+The luakeyval LuaTeX mosule is a minimal key/value parser for LuaTeX formats based on token.scan_key_cs.

 ## Maintenance
-This package is currently maintained at https://github.com/Udi-Fogiel/unibidi-lua.
+This package is currently maintained at https://github.com/Udi-Fogiel/luakeyval.

 Issues can be reported at the issue tracker.

 ## Documentation
-To print the documentation run `optex -jobname unibidi-lua-doc '\docgen unibidi-lua'`
+To print the documentation run `optex luakeyval`

 ## License
 The luakeyval package is licencesed under the 0BSD license.